-Whatsapp is a major time waster.
-And if you want to free your time (a lot of it), then you must ask yourself, “Do I really need it on my mobile phone?”
+Whatsapp is a significant time waster.
+And if you want to free your time (a lot of it), then you must ask yourself, “Do I need it on my mobile phone?”

 I know the peer pressure can make you feel dumb or backward for not having Whatsapp on your phone.
 You need to see the look on people’s faces when I tell them I don’t use Whatsapp.